 The overall goodness of fit measure for the CJS model indicated a moderate level of over-dispersion (c-hat = 2.65, P = 0.103), however with only 3 recapture occasions it was not possible to identify an alternative starting model and the basic CJS model was adopted as the basis for subsequent model fitting, with unexplained over-dispersion controlled using the c-hat adjustment.
 A constant resighting rate was the best-fit model irrespective of whether survival was modeled as a constant or time dependent rate (Table 1).
 Consequently, the constant rate-resighting model was retained for subsequent modeling of survival.
-The model selection procedure indicated that from the 27 candidate models tested, there was not a single best-fit one.
-In particular, the null model and the one containing only body size had a relative strong support (ca. 60% of cumulative Akaike weights), whilst a remaining 35% was split among models including simple directional selection (ca. 26% of cumulative Akaike weights) and those including directional and non-linear selection on the plasticity of each trait (ca. 9%, Table 1).
-The models including correlational, directional and stabilizing selection for more than one trait had very weak empirical support (Table 1).
-Strong support for the simpler models may in part have been due to the relatively high value of c-hat, which penalizes models on the basis of parameter number.
-Survival in relation to each covariate was obtained as the model averaged value across all candidate models (Table 1), weighted by individual model probability.
-In particular, survival increased with body mass, ΔCTMin and ΔQ10 and decreased with ΔCTMax and ΔTPref (Fig. 3).
+The model selection procedure indicated that from the 13 candidate models tested, there was not a single best-fit one (Table 1).
+In particular, the model containing only CTMin_10 was the one with the most support (Akaike weight of 0.153).
+Models including only directional selection on single traits still had some support, with a cumulative Akaike weight of almost 70%.
+Models including correlational selection (i.e. plasticity) showed rather weak empirical support (Table 1).
+Survival in relation to each covariate is presented in Fig. 4.

 DISCUSSION